Summer Research Program

 How Do I Apply?

 Read the application instructions.
-The application is due Feb.
-28, 2014.
-Those students selected as finalists will be invited to campus for an interview in April 2014.
+The application for the 2015 program is due Feb.
+27, 2015.
+Those students selected as finalists will be invited to campus for an interview in April 2015.

 Participant selection is based on interest in biomedical or behavioral science, student grades and personal interviews.